Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Now you can change the name of the document.
 And if you change the name of the document, then in effect, you create a brand new file.

-You don’t have to name it something completely different (although you could), just add “draft” or “edit 1” to the end of the filename.
+You don’t have to name it something completely different (although you could if you wanted to), just add “draft” or “edit 1” to the end of the filename.

 Anything will do, as long as you can recognise it for what it is.